zkLinkProtocol/zklink-nova-ecosystem/README.md

 name:

-The name of the ecosystem, will be displayed in the middle of the card.
+Please provide the name of the ecosystem that will be displayed in the center of the card.

 description:

-The description of the ecosystem, will be displayed below the name and should not exceed 150 in length.
+Please provide the description of the ecosystem that will be displayed below the name, and its length should not exceed 150 characters.

 logo:

-The name of the file you added to `/src/assets/logo` in the first step, carries the file extension,like "Arbitrum.svg"
+Please provide the filename, including the file extension, that you added to `/src/assets/logo` in the first step.
+For example, "Arbitrum.svg".

 bannerImg:

-The name of the file you added to `/src/assets/banner` in the second step, carries the file extension,like "Arbitrum.jpeg".
-If you do not fill it in, we will display the default options
+Please provide the filename, including the file extension, that you add to `/src/assets/banner` in the second step.
+For example, "Arbitrum.jpeg".
+If you don't fill in the information, we will display the default image.

 type:

-the type of the ecosystem, we have options `Wallet Network Yield Defi Infra Social Liquidity Tools`, please select one of them, please do not add content other than these options, otherwise the ecosystem may not be displayed.
+Please provide the type of ecosystem falls into one of the following options: `Wallet Network Yield Defi Infra Social Liquidity Tools`.
+Please choose one from these options and refrain from adding any content outside of these options, as it may result in the inability to display the ecosystem you add.

 url:

-The official website of the ecosystem or other address recognized by the ecosystem, will be used for page redirection.
+Please provide the official website of the ecosystem or other recognized addresses.
+These will be used for page redirection.

 tiwwerUrl:

-The Twitter address of the ecosystem, if not filled, will not display the Twitter icon, will be used for page redirection.
+Please provide the Twitter address for the ecosystem.
+If left blank, the Twitter icon will not be displayed. the address will be used for page redirection.

 discordUrl:

-The Discord address of the ecosystem, if not filled, will not display the Discord icon, will be used for page redirection.
+Please provide the Discord address for the ecosystem.
+If left blank, the Discord icon will not be displayed. the address will be used for page redirection.